clarkdenunzio/clarkdenunzio.github.io/projects/AvaLunch.md

 Please view our [GitHub Organization](https://github.com/avalunch) to learn more about the team members.

-All source code for our project can be found onGitHub [here](https://github.com/Avalunch/Avalunch).
+All source code for our project can be found on GitHub [here](https://github.com/Avalunch/Avalunch).

 Or, please, take our guided walkthrough [here](https://avalunch.github.io).